 Next, sign up for Ebates and install their browser extension.
 I personally use Ebates and get cash back for most of my online purchases by taking an extra two seconds of time and clicking a button before I make a purchase.

 Whenever you’re shopping online, all you have to do is click the Ebates button to see if you can earn cash back on a purchase through that website.

 You can sometimes earn 12% or more cash back on some purchases which is a great deal for simply clicking a button.

 What’s even better is Ebates will usually give you a $10 gift card or $10 cash back just for trying them out after making your first qualifying purchase.
 Learn more and sign up for Ebates here.

 Automatic subscriptions can be a huge time and money saver if, and only if, you continue to use them.
 I always use my subscriptions a ton in the beginning, but as I get used to having them I generally use them less and less.

 No one likes paying bank fees.
-They serve no purpose other than to make banks more money!
-You might end up paying a lot of overdraft fees if your bank balance hovers near zero often.
+They serve no purpose other than to make banks more money.
+Sadly, you might end up paying a lot of overdraft fees if your bank balance hovers near zero often.

 Some banks will waive ATM fees and many banks don’t even charge low balance or inactivity fees.
-Shop around and find a bank that works best for you.
+Shop around and find a bank or credit union that works best for you.

 Buying In Bulk Then Throwing Away Groceries